WHAT IS ASTHMA?

 Asthma is the leading cause of chronic disease in children because asthma can begin at any age (even in the very elderly), therefore most children have their first symptoms by age 5.

 - Weather – cold air, changes in weather

 RELATED: Also know about allergies.

 Risk factors of developing Asthma in childhood

 There are many risk factors for developing childhood asthma.
-These include:
+Therefore these include:

 - Nasal allergies (hay fever) or eczema (allergic skin rash)

 - A family history of asthma or allergies